oracle/node-oracledb/doc/src/user_guide/soda.rst

     }

 This example creates a collection that, by default, allows JSON documents to be stored.
-A non-unique B-tree index is created on the ``address.city`` path to improve search performance.
+A non-unique :ref:`B-tree index <sodaindexes>` is created on the ``address.city`` path to improve search performance.

 If the collection name passed to :meth:`sodaDatabase.createCollection()` already exists, it